 The Navy has raised its age limit as the U.S. military faces a deep recruiting slump

-The U.S. military is fighting a deep recruiting slump.
+The U.S. military is having trouble finding enough recruits.
+Maybe they want B.J.
+Leiderman, who writes our theme music, to compose a battle hymn.
 So with fewer young adults signing up, the Navy has decided to give older potential recruits a chance.
-Jay Price of member station WUNC reports from Encinitas, Calif.
+Jay Price of member station WUNC sends us this report from Encinitas, Calif.

 ALLEN: I've been fortunate enough to make this a life for 20 years.
 To me, that's unreal.